This area for temporary and important messaging. COVID RESOURCES

 Bishop Dena A. Harrison Fellows Program

-The goal of the Bishop Dena A. Harrison Fellows Program is for Master of Arts in Clinical Mental Health Counseling (MACMHC) graduates from Seminary of the Southwest to enter disadvantaged populations within the Diocese of Texas designated as underserved in regards to mental health services to offer counseling services as a Licensed Professional Counselor (LPC) intern.
-In partnership with the Episcopal Health Foundation (EHF) of Texas, the Loise Henderson Wessendorff Center for Christian Ministry and Vocation aspires to place faithful, imaginative, and highly educated mental health care workers in underserved counties throughout the state of Texas to expand our commitment of service to all people regardless of demographics and with an emphasis on providing for those with the greatest need.
+The goal of the Bishop Dena A. Harrison Fellows Program is for Master of Arts in Clinical Mental Health Counseling (MHC) graduates from Seminary of the Southwest to enter disadvantaged populations within the Diocese of Texas designated as underserved in regards to mental health services to offer counseling services as a Licensed Professional Counselor (LPC) Associate.
+In partnership with the Episcopal Health Foundation (EHF) of Texas, the Loise Henderson Wessendorff Center for Counseling and Spirituality aspires to place faithful, imaginative, and highly educated mental health care workers in underserved counties throughout the state of Texas to expand our commitment of service to all people regardless of demographics and with an emphasis on providing for those with the greatest need.
 With the financial commitment from EHF we plan to build an innovative national model program that will produce exceptionally trained counselors who can begin to serve as soon as they graduate.

 Harrison Fellows will receive a salary, benefits, a Licensed Professional Counselor supervisor, liability insurance, and administrative support for two years.
-Before being accepted into the program, prospects must meet established Center requirements, and have an LPC intern license.
-The Henderson Wessendorff Center and Burke will provide supervision and support to the Harrison Fellows as they work in these communities.
-For more information on this program, please contact Dave Scheider, director of the Loise Henderson Wessendorff Center at Seminary of the Southwest. [email protected]
+Before being accepted into the program, prospects must meet established Center requirements, and have their LPC-Associate license.
+The Henderson Wessendorff Center and the sites will provide supervision and support to the Harrison Fellows as they work in these communities.
+For more information on this program, please contact Dr. Gustavo Barcenas, Harrison Fellows Program Liaison at Gustavo.barcenas@ssw.edu

 Episcopal Health Foundation news release: “New partnership between Episcopal Health Foundation and Seminary of the Southwest aims to increase access to mental health care”